 The Master's Commendation

-Awarded at the discretion of the Master for commendable achievement in any sector of aviation.
+Awarded for commendable achievement in any sector of aviation, at the discretion of the Master.

 The Brackley Memorial Trophy

-Awarded to an individual, a complete aircraft crew, or an organisation, for an act or acts of outstanding flying skill, which have contributed to the operational development of air transport or transport aircraft or new techniques in air transport flying.
+Awarded to an individual, a complete aircraft crew, or an organisation, for an act or acts of outstanding flying skill, which have contributed to the operational development of air transport or transport aircraft.

 The Johnston Memorial Trophy